viperproject/prusti-assistant/README.md

 In order to use this extension, please install the following components:

 * Java JDK version 11 or later, 64 bit.
-We recommend [OpenJDK 15.0.1](https://jdk.java.net/15/).
+For example, [OpenJDK](https://jdk.java.net/).
 * [Rustup version 1.23.0 or later](https://rustup.rs/).
 On Windows, this in turn requires the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 If anything fails, check the "Troubleshooting" section below.
+Note that macOS running on M1 is currently not supported by this extension.

 ## First Usage